-Subscribers will receive a letter from USAC requesting the documentation needed to reverify their eligibility in Lifeline.
+Subscribers will receive a letter from USAC requesting the documentation needed to recertify their eligibility in Lifeline Unlimited.
 The letter will provide details on what documentation is needed and how they can submit it to USAC.
 They will be required to submit documentation within 60 days.

-Subscribers could be asked to reverify any or all of the following:
+Subscribers could be asked to recertify any or all of the following:

 Send requested by mail to:

 London, KY 40742

 Alternatively, you can take your documentation to a GCI retail store and we will mail your information for you.

 907-770-3022 to speak to a GCI Lifeline Unlimited representative OR

 800-234-9473 Monday through Sunday 9 a.m. to 9 p.m.
 (ET) to speak to a USAC representative

 Recertification is an annual requirement for Lifeline Unlimited subscribers to ensure they are still eligible for the Lifeline benefit.
 In order to maintain GCI Lifeline Unlimited service, customers must complete USAC’s recertification process and have a valid recertification on file.